What is a virtual assistant? *insert hand-on-chin-thinking-hard emoji here*

 What Kinds of Services Can Virtual Assistants Provide?

 Again, this is sort of a “if you can think of it, somebody does it” category.
-Even I’ve provided a pretty wide variety of services to my clients in the past, and I’ve tried to narrow it down a bit over time.
-Who knows what services I’ll be offering this time next year?
-But, it’s important to keep in mind that the services offered will largely depend on your niche.
+Even I’ve provided a pretty wide variety of services to my clients in the past, and I’ve narrowed it down over time to the point that I’m not only offering proofreading and editing services.
+It’s important to keep in mind that the services offered will largely depend on your niche.
 A blogger doesn’t need someone to cold call people to see if they want to sell their home, for example.

 - Proofreading and editing

 - Cease and desist emails for copyright violations

 - Graphic design